 1. Intention is Everything

 Setting the intent to become more spiritual is the first step.
-That doesn’t mean that you have to become a full Wiccan, or go out and buy hundreds of crystals, or anything else.
+That doesn’t mean you must become a full Wiccan, go out and buy hundreds of crystals, or anything else.
 It means that you are saying that you want to learn about it and find a path that suits you.
 You don’t even need to tell anyone else about your new intrigue.
 However, I have found that having someone to work with always makes the journey much more enjoyable and enlightening.

-If you would rather do something more than simply setting an intention, you can do various things to create a more physical intention.
-For example, you could buy some incense sticks and light one as a mark of the journey’s beginning.
-The link I have provided is a cheap but beautiful selection of six smells.
+If you would rather do something more than set an intention, you can do various things to create a more physical intention.
+For example, you could light some incense sticks to mark the journey’s beginning.

 The next step is simply learning all that you can about the separate paths.
-There is no right or wrong path to choose; simply pick something that resonates with you, and learn about it.
-If it turns out to be something that doesn’t sit with you, move on to something else.
-You may well go back to the first thing you read about, but you may also incorporate sections of each.
-The book, Soulcraft by Bill Plotkin Ph.D., is an excellent book to read, and it is free as an audiobook on audible.
+There is no right or wrong path; pick something that resonates with you, and learn about it.
+If it doesn’t sit with you, move on to something else.
+You may go back to the first thing you read about but also incorporate sections of each.

 If you ever feel lost or confused by anything you read or learn, try to talk to people.
 Many people all over the world are happy to help.
-If you do not know anyone or feel uncomfortable asking them, please get in touch with us.
-We are not “all-knowing,” no one really is.
+Please get in touch with us if you do not know anyone or feel uncomfortable asking them.
+We are not “all-knowing”; no one really is.
 However, asking people is an excellent way to get another perspective on your own views and thoughts.

 After a few days or a week of managing to keep your mind still for a few minutes a day, you can increase it a little.
 Do not rush.